bbat2575/SimpleGeometryProcessor/README.md

 # Generator:

 Specify the parameters of your set:
-* -N : the number of points to generate.
+* -N: the number of points to generate.
-* -mindist : the minimum distance between any two points.
+* -mindist: the minimum distance between any two points.
-* -rseed [optional] : a number used to generate a particular set of points.
+* -rseed [optional]: a number used to generate a particular set of points.

 Syntax: